Integreight/1Sheeld-Firmware/README.md

 ## Building ##

 The project is an generic C project, and can be built using any port of *avr-gcc* for either Microsoft Windows, Linux, or Mac OSX.
-Just make sure you have both *GNU Make* and *avr-gcc* tool chain installed on your platform then run ``` make ``` on the repo's root directory and both the debug and release versions will be built in a new subdirectory called *build*.
+Just make sure you have both *GNU Make* and *avr-gcc* tool chain installed on your platform then run ``` make ``` on the repo's root directory and both the classic and plus boards variations will be built in a new subdirectory called *build*.

+If you are not going to use the *make* command, make sure you that either *PLUS_BOARD* or *CLASSIC_BOARD* is defined.
+(You can use the config.h file for that)

 ## Fuse Bits ##